Skarbo/BarometerAltitudeFloorPrediction/README.md

 ### Sync data to Dropbox

-The application can be linked to Dropbox and the registered floor pressures can be pushed to the account.
+The application can be linked to Dropbox and the registered floor pressures can be pushed to an account.

 ![Sync data to Dropbox][5]